-Alexithymia is a personality construct characterized by the (subclinical) inability to identify and describe emotions in the self.
-In a broad sense, it denotes emotion processing problems.
+Alexithymia is a personality construct that is characterized by the (subclinical) inability to identify and describe emotions in the self.
+In a broad sense, it denotes emotion-processing problems.

 It is my hypothesis, however, that despite alexithymia causing apparent issues in identifying and describing emotions, it can actually act as a protection mechanism.
 More on that later.